galactic-src/cvport/doc/architecture.md

 So a brief initial order of play:

-1. Create a model consisting only of cells
+1. Create a model structure consisting only of cells
 2. Add microcells
 3. Add people
 4. Add something like AssignPeopleToPlaces to distribute people across cells